icicleio/docs/docs/index.md

 **Icicle is a PHP library for writing *asynchronous* code using *synchronous* coding techniques.**

-Icicle uses [coroutines] built with [promises] to facilitate writing asynchronous code using techniques normally used to write synchronous code, such as returning values and throwing exceptions.
+Icicle uses [coroutines] built with [awaitables] to facilitate writing asynchronous code using techniques normally used to write synchronous code, such as returning values and throwing exceptions.
 Writing functions in this way allows you to focus on the meaning of your code, without a mess of nested callbacks.

 ## Features